The Connection Between Menopause & Belly Fat

 Changing Sleep Patterns

-“Lower estrogen levels in menopausal women, combined with common mood disorders like anxiety and depression, may make it more difficult to fall or stay asleep and increase the risk of sleep apnea” says Marino.
+“Lower estrogen levels in menopausal women, combined with common mood disorders like anxiety and depression, may make it more difficult to fall or stay asleep and increase the risk of sleep apnea,” says Dr. Pope.
 “Women who are not getting enough sleep feel tired the next day, are less likely to be active and more likely to reach for comfort foods – most often simple carbohydrates which can lead to weight gain.”

 How to Battle the Belly Bulge

 Exercise.
-Increased physical activity combined with fewer calories is the best formula for weight loss at any age.
+Increased strength training to combat muscle loss is helpful as muscle burns surrounding fat.
 Menopausal women should focus on both aerobic exercise for heart health and weight training to build lean muscle and protect bones.

 Stress Management.
 Keep your stress levels under control using a combination of better nutrition, exercise and integrative health approaches, including acupuncture, meditation, yoga and massage therapy.
 Sometimes behavioral health counseling may also be useful.